x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/validate-connectors.md

 6. For each connector, check whether the connector is turned on.
 If a connector that you need for mail flow isn't turned on, under **Status** choose **Turn it on**.

 > [!NOTE]
 > If you continue to have mail flow issues after validating a connector, check whether you have set up multiple connectors that might apply in a single scenario.
 For example, problems can occur if you have more than one connector set up for mail flow from Microsoft 365 or Office 365 to your email server.
-If you need multiple connectors for mail flow from Microsoft 365 or Office 365 to your email server (or to a partner), make sure you validate and turn on each connector.
+If you need multiple connectors for mail flow from Microsoft 365 or Office 365 to your email server (or to a partner), ensure you validate and turn on each connector.
 If you want to change a connector, Microsoft 365 or Office 365 uses the existing connector settings for mail flow until you save your changes.
 For more information, see [Change a connector that Microsoft 365 or Office 365 is using for mail flow](set-up-connectors-to-route-mail.md#change-a-connector-that-microsoft-365-or-office-365-is-using-for-mail-flow)

 ## See also